 In case y’all didn’t know, before the Golden Door was sold to it’s new owners, I broadcast my podcast, Life’s A Holladay from the spa so y’all could experience my week with me.
 That visit got me wondering how Japan celebrates the holidays.

 Take the Christmas Tree, many Japanese festoon it with wishes written on festive paper instead of ornaments. . . a loose interpretation of a shinto shrine called a gohei a wooden pole or stick beribboned with paper streamers.

-What a fun way to begin transitioning out your Christmas decor and ring in the New Year!
-On New Year’s Eve, remove an ornament from your Christmas Tree then replace it with a wish for 2012 by you or a family member or friend.
-When the ball drops to start the new year, light your tree and radiate the wishes into the universe!
+What a fun way to transition your Christmas tree to ring in the New Year!
+On New Year’s Eve, replace ornaments from your Christmas Tree with wishes for the following year for yourself, or a family member or friend.

 Use pretty wrapping paper hung with bright ribbons, small boxes, chinese take out boxes!
 If you want to go fancy, write the wish on a piece of origami paper then fold and place on tree like below.